See the Libraries' COVID-19 page for the latest updates on library services.

 Quick facts: LOCATION is Van Pelt-Dietrich Library Center, Ground Floor; HOURS are Monday-Friday, 10 a.m. - 2 p.m.

 What is PickUp@Penn?

-PickUp@Penn is a temporary service starting July 6 and is offered to all Penn Libraries registered borrowers to facilitate their research while the libraries remain closed.
-Borrowers will be able to request pickup of on-shelf Penn Libraries circulating books.
-Biddle Law Library materials are available for pickup here but are requested through a different service from the Biddle Law Library.
-The collections currently available include Van Pelt, Lippincott, Fine Arts, Museum and LIBRA.
+PickUp@Penn is a service offered to all Penn Libraries registered borrowers, including courtesy borrowers, to facilitate their research while the libraries remain closed.
+Borrowers can request pickup at Van Pelt Library of on-shelf Penn Libraries circulating books.
+[Biddle Law Library materials are available for pickup here but are requested through a different service from the Biddle Law Library.]
+Materials from all Penn Libraries departmental libraries is available, but delivery between buildings is limited to one to three times per week, depending upon the location.
 Books will be charged to users and placed in paper bags for pickup just inside the library building on the ground floor of Van Pelt-Dietrich Library Center.

 Who is eligible for PickUp@Penn?

-The service is available to all borrowers in good standing.
+The service is available to all borrowers in good standing, including courtesy borrowers.
 Borrowers are subject to the same loan policies and fine rates as if they checked out the items in person at a circulation desk.
-Users who are delinquent, whether through fine blocks, overdue recalled blocks, or other reasons, will be unable to access the request menu to request pickup.
+Users who are delinquent, whether through fine blocks, overdue recalled blocks, or other reasons, will be unable to request pickup.